miguelsantos-dv/titanic-survival-analysis/README.md

 ## Overview

-This project applies **Univariate and Bivariate Descriptive Statistics** to the Titanic dataset to answer a key question: was survival random, or was it shaped by gender, social class, and family structure?
+This project applies **Univariate and Bivariate Descriptive Statistics** to the Titanic dataset to answer a key question: "was survival random, or was it shaped by gender, social class, and family structure?"

 The analysis delivers 5 data-driven insights with visualizations and clear interpretations.